TamaraKosovac/IT-equipment-web-shop/README.md

-# 💻 IT Equipment Web Shop
+# 💻 IT equipment web shop

 A custom IT product webshop developed using Laravel, Vue.js and Bagisto eCommerce platform.